|

 beginning of the game can often give you the boost you need to handle a Monster

+or two.
 Enemy Powerhouse spells are another threat, and a harder one (as a group) to

 deal with, since each one is different and must be counteracted individually.